rywible/wrela6/docs/design/lexer-design.md

 });
 ```

-The parser layer should have its own root class, dependency object, tests, and
+The parser layer has its own root class, dependency object, tests, and
-public module API.
-The compiler workflow can compose lexer and parser later
+public module API at `src/frontend/parser/index.ts`.
+The compiler workflow
-without forcing a top-level facade now.
+composes lexer and parser through the `src/frontend` barrel.